zsparal/api-documentation/source/reference/v1/profiles-api/update-profile.rst

        * ``0`` Other

    * - | ``mode``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The new profile mode.
+     - The new profile mode.
 Note switching from test to production mode will trigger a verification process where we review the payment profile.

        Possible values: ``live`` ``test``